 In Switzerland, almost all - 99.6% - of children and young people attend at least compulsory school.
 Afterwards, they usually complete vocational training or study at a university.
 In contrast, 9% of the world's population between the ages of 15 and 24 have no basic literacy skills.
-In addition, 225 million youth in developing countries are not in education, employment, or training.
+In addition, a big number of young people in developing countries are not in education, employment, or training.
 What seems self-evident to us is still not so in many places.
 That is why Horyzon is committed to education.
 The focus is on a comprehensive understanding of education.
 Thus, young people are supported in the topic of education in four different areas:

 Access to education